Laura-Raley/Campaign-Performance-Project/README.md

 CTV and OLV generated no enrollments in either period and therefore were not the primary cause of the Week 10 performance shift.

-The next stage of analysis investigates Native inventory sources to determine whether changes in inventory mix or source-level performance contributed to the decline.

 #### Native Inventory Analysis

 Inventory analysis showed that the Native decline was driven by a combination of **inventory mix shifts and weaker source-level lead-to-enrollment conversion**.
 DailyNews Network and OpenWeb Media, two of the strongest enrollment performers before the decline, lost spend share and became less efficient during Weeks 10–12.
 Lifestyle Today also experienced a substantial decline in conversion efficiency.